Website icon Xpert.Digital

 Pick-by-vision via data glasses

 Fast and precise order picking is one of the most important tasks in warehouse logistics.
-In order to increase performance, employees are supported by a variety of assistance systems.
+To increase performance in this area, employees are supported by a variety of assistance systems.
 These include optical impulse generators (pick-by-light) or mobile aids such as headsets (pick-by-voice).

-One of the newer methods for optimizing picking is pick-by-vision with data glasses, which combines the advantages of pick-by-voice and pick-by-light in one system.
-Thanks to rapid technical progress, smart glasses are now so mature that they can also be used in industrial applications.
-It is suitable for use wherever manual activities need to be carried out that require additional information.
-This also includes the warehouse area, where data glasses represent a good interface to provide employees with the necessary information.
+One of the newer methods for optimizing order picking is pick-by-vision with smart glasses, which combines the advantages of pick-by-voice and pick-by-light in a single system.
+Thanks to rapid technological advancements, smart glasses have now matured to the point where they can be used in industrial applications.
+They are suitable for use wherever manual tasks require additional information.
+This includes warehouse environments, where smart glasses provide an excellent interface for supplying employees with the necessary information.

-In the real implementation, the employee works with data glasses whose display shows relevant data about the current order in real time.
-With their help, the order picker is guided through the current order.
-A navigation function takes them directly to the storage location of the item to be picked, where the corresponding storage location and the required number of picks are displayed via a visual display.
-Optionally, the data glasses can be expanded to include a camera for recording barcodes.
-This makes the usual hand scanner unnecessary.
+In practice, the employee uses smart glasses whose display shows relevant data for the current order in real time.
+These glasses guide the order picker through the process.
+A navigation function leads them directly to the storage location of the item to be picked, where a visual overlay displays the corresponding storage location and the required number of picks.
+Optionally, the smart glasses can be equipped with a camera for scanning barcodes, eliminating the need for a traditional handheld scanner.

-The advantage of data glasses is that, in addition to the data projected on the display, the user can still perceive the surroundings without interference and has both hands free to process the order.
-In addition, he receives immediate feedback if he has made a picking error.
-To increase precision, additional images of the item can be shown to him via the data glasses.
+The advantage of smart glasses is that, in addition to viewing the data projected onto the display, the user can still perceive their surroundings without distractions and has both hands free to process the order.
+Furthermore, they receive immediate feedback if a picking error occurs.
+To increase precision, images of the item can also be displayed via the smart glasses.

-All information relevant to the order is transmitted in real time from the ERP or WM system and displayed on the data glasses: At the same time, employees and the warehouse management software have a permanent overview of the type, location and quantity of the goods to be picked.
+All information relevant to the order is transmitted in real time from the ERP or WM system and displayed on the smart glasses: This way, employees and warehouse management software have a constant overview of the type, location and quantity of goods to be picked.

-In times of global competition, it is obvious that there is a great need for improved order picking performance.
-The US market research company Gartner expects that ten percent of all companies will use pick by vision or augmented reality solutions by 2018. studies by the Technical University of Munich, the technology reduces the error rate in picking by twelve percent compared to conventional methods; with a reduction in picking time of around nine percent.
+The need for improved order picking performance is obvious in times of global competition.
+The US market research company Gartner predicts that by 2018, ten percent of all companies will be using pick-by-vision or augmented reality solutions.
+According to studies by the Technical University of Munich, this technology reduces the error rate in order picking by twelve percent compared to conventional methods, while shortening picking time by approximately nine percent.

-Another advantage is that the acquisition costs are up to fifty percent cheaper than conventional systems.
-And in contrast to pick-by-voice, data glasses are also suitable for noisy work environments.
-Added to this is their intuitive user interface, which enormously shortens the training time for new warehouse workers.
+Another advantage is the up to fifty percent lower acquisition costs compared to conventional systems.
+And unlike pick-by-voice systems, smart glasses are also suitable for noisy work environments.
+In addition, their intuitive user interface significantly reduces the training time for new warehouse workers.

-The company Logcom has brought its Picavi Smart Glasses onto the market, a pick-by-vision solution that allows all work processes in the warehouse to be controlled via the system.
-Every process step and pick is logged and checked in real time.
-The external battery, known as Power Control, also offers an alternative to operation via the buttons or touchpads of the data glasses with five integrated and freely assignable buttons.
-With a weight of 200 grams and handy dimensions, it can be easily attached to the order picker's belt.
+Logcom has launched its Picavi Smart Glasses, a pick-by-vision solution that allows for the control of all warehouse workflows via the system.
+Every process step and pick is logged and monitored in real time.
+The external battery, called Power Control, offers an alternative to operation via the smart glasses' buttons or touchpads thanks to its five integrated and freely programmable buttons.
+Weighing just 200 grams and with compact dimensions, it can be easily attached to the order picker's belt.

-Data glasses – application of smart glasses in practice
+Data glasses – practical applications of smart glasses

 Logistics / DHL

-The logistics company DHL tested the use of data glasses at the end of 2014 as part of a pilot project in a Dutch distribution center.
-For this purpose, warehouse employees were equipped with special smart glasses for a period of three weeks, on the displays of which information about the items they were looking for was shown during picking.
-Ten employees used the devices, picking over 20,000 items for 9,000 orders during the period.
-According to a statement from DHL, the logistics processes could be measurably optimized with the help of the new technology.
-An increase in efficiency of picking by 25 percent was achieved.
-The positive experiences led DHL to decide to use the data glasses in two US logistics centers.
-The smart glasses will be used there primarily during peak times such as Christmas, when a high number of temporary workers is expected.
-Especially these employees who are not familiar with the local conditions see great potential in the smart glasses due to the short training phase.
+logistics company DHL tested the use of smart glasses in a pilot project at a Dutch distribution center.
+Warehouse employees were equipped with special smart glasses for a period of three weeks.
+The displays of these glasses showed information about the items being picked during order fulfillment.
+Ten employees used the devices, picking over 20,000 items for 9,000 orders during this period.
+According to DHL, the new technology measurably optimized logistics processes.
+For example, order picking efficiency increased by 25 percent.
+These positive experiences led DHL to decide to implement the smart glasses in two US logistics centers.
+There, the smart glasses will be used primarily during peak periods such as Christmas, when a large number of temporary workers are expected.
+The short training period is seen as offering great potential, especially for these employees who are unfamiliar with the local environment.

 Trade & Distribution / Dr. Babor

-In its high-bay warehouse, the cosmetics manufacturer Dr. Babor provides 12,000 square meters of packaging and promotional items for shipping to end customers.
-A total of around 6,000 items are stored there, all of which are picked using the Picavi solution from the manufacturer Logcom.
-According to Dr. By using the system in order picking, Babor saves time by 18%.
+In its high-bay warehouse, cosmetics manufacturer Dr. Babor stores packaging materials and promotional items for shipment to end customers across 12,000 square meters.
+A total of approximately 6,000 items are stored there, all of which are picked using the Picavi solution from manufacturer Logcom.
+According to Dr. Babor, the use of this system results in an 18% time saving in order picking.

 Automotive / VW

-After a three-month pilot phase, the VW Group decided in November 2015 to introduce 3D data glasses in the picking area of factory logistics.
-The primary goal is to increase process reliability in car production.
-According to Volkswagen, the advantages of data glasses are obvious: With the VW solution, the user automatically receives necessary information in his field of vision, such as the removal location.
-Touch and voice control including an integrated barcode scanner make handling even easier.
-The check is carried out immediately after each pick: After scanning the barcodes, correct removals are shown in green, but incorrectly removed items are colored red.
+Following a three-month pilot phase, the Volkswagen Group decided in November 2015 to introduce 3D smart glasses in the order picking area of its plant logistics.
+The primary goal is to increase process reliability in passenger car production.
+According to Volkswagen, the advantages of the smart glasses are obvious: With the VW solution, the user automatically receives necessary information, such as the picking location, displayed in their field of vision.
+Touch and voice control, along with an integrated barcode scanner, further simplify operation.
+Furthermore, verification takes place immediately after each pick: After scanning the barcodes, correct picks are displayed in green, while incorrectly picked items are colored red.

 Keep in touch